SACGF/variantgrid_docs/patients/patients.md

 Menu: **[patients]**

-Creating patient records can be useful to store phenotype information and link multiple samples together (eg tumor/normal of the same patient)
+Create patients to store phenotype information and link multiple samples (eg tumor/normal) together.

 ## Searching

-You can search by name or code.
+You can search by name, code or free text in the phenotype description.

 Click the graph of phenotype terms to filter the grid to patients with that [phenotype](phenotypes.md).